s73p1n/Hack-togone/HSR2020/Misc/Leak/README.md

    skipping: flag.png                incorrect password
 ```

-It's an protected zip.
+It's a protected zip.

-Let's make a dictionary attack to try to unprotect the zip.
+Let's make a dictionary attack to try the unprotect the zip.

 ```shell